Armand Cortes

-Armand Cortes, sometimes credited as Armand Cortez, (August 16, 1880 – November 19, 1948) was an actor in theater and film in the United States.
+Armand Cortes, sometimes credited as Armand Cortez, (August 16, 1880 – November 19, 1948) was an American actor in theater and film in the United States.
 He had various theatrical roles in the late 1920s and early 1930s.

-In 1902 he was cast in the musical comedy The Messenger Boy.
+In 1902, he was cast in the musical comedy The Messenger Boy.
 He was in the musical revue Star Time at the Majestic Theater in 1944.

 He had various supporting roles in films.
 In 1918 he played the villain in Dodging a Million.
 He also played the villain in The Revenge of Tarzan.

 He was born in Nîmes, France.
 He died in San Francisco.